vrgb-dev/vrgb/README.md

 Other ASUS laptops using the same controller may work but require testing.
 Community reports are more than welcome.
 If vrgb works (or doesn't work) on your system, please click the Hardware Compatibility Reports issue below and post your *vrgb --debug status* output.
 This will help the project immensely.

+Hardware support will expand over time.
+Stability and correctness are prioritized over broad but unreliable compatibility.

 See community reports here:
 https://github.com/vrgb-dev/vrgb/issues/1